Math Software Online: MathScore.com

 The question is

-How many more hours of soccer did she practice on Saturday than on Sunday?
+How many more kilometers did she run on Saturday than on Sunday?

 Which operation should you use?